Herman Wedemeyer: Personal life

 Herman Wedermeyer was the most famous football player in all of Hawaii - in the 4th quarter of a game in the stadium in Honolulu.
 On the kickoff, he was in the end zone and caught the ball.
-He bent over and put the football on top of his shoe and the opposing team thought he had downed the ball, but the refree saw he didn't.
+He bent over and put the football on top of his shoe and the opposing team thought he had downed the ball, but the referee saw he didn't.
 Thus, Wedermeyer put the ball under his arm and jogged 100 yards into the opposing end zone without anyone touching him.
-The refree declared a touchdown which won the game.
+The referee declared a touchdown which won the game.

 Wedermeyer's brother was Charlie Wedemeyer, a former Michigan State football player who, after being diagnosed with Lou Gehrig's disease, continued to teach and coach football at Los Gatos High School.
 Charlie was the subject of a television drama called Quiet Victory: The Charlie Wedemeyer Story and the PBS documentary "One More Season".